cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 ## Accessing properties - why does it invoke `[[Get]]`?

-But where does the spec say that the Object internal method `[[Get]]` will get invoked when accessing a property like `o2.foo`?
+Where does the spec say that the Object internal method `[[Get]]` will get invoked when accessing a property like `o2.foo`?
 Surely that has to be defined somewhere.
 Don't take my word for it!

 We found out that the Object internal method `[[Get]]` is called from the abstract operation `GetValue` which operates on References.
 But where is `GetValue` called from?